H-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 == Preliminaries

 In this section, we formalize the notion of correct concurrent algorithms (@linearizability).
-Verifying the correctness of concurrent queues involves us giving a sequential queue specification based on the Larch interface specification @guttag1985family (@larch), Herlihy and Wing's method for verifying linearizability @herlihy-axioms (@linearizability-verification), the Owicki-Gries formal method for reasoning about concurrent algorithms @owicki (@owicki-gries).
+Verifying the correctness of concurrent queues involves us giving a sequential queue specification based on the Larch interface specification @guttag1985family (@axiomatic-spec), Herlihy and Wing's method for verifying linearizability @herlihy-axioms (@linearizability-verification), the Owicki-Gries formal method for reasoning about concurrent algorithms @owicki (@owicki-gries).
 Finally, we formulate the definition of harmless ABA problem in @ABA-safety.

 We will base our proofs on these formalisms to prove the algorithms' correctness.